The Biggest Problem with Yahoo’s New Logo

 Sometimes, that reason can be aesthetic.
 Design fashions change, and if a company wants to look forward-thinking, or even just contemporary, they may have to rethink a logo that uses old-fashioned color combinations, typography or graphics.

-Take, for example, the Microsoft and Pepsi logos:
+Take, for example, the Microsoft logo:

 Each version has felt right for its time, but hasn’t held up as graphic design trends have changed.
 (Which, incidentally, means we shouldn’t be surprised to see new logos for each of these companies in another four or five years).